Oklahoma Veterans Commission votes to close Talihina Veterans Center

 Greg Slavonic, interim executive director at the Oklahoma Department of Veteran Affairs (ODVA), stated that “our first priority is of course the residents and staff who are currently at the Talihina home.
 There will be many conversations with them in the days to come as we work to provide the best possible outcome for all involved.”

 The closure will displace 36 veterans.
 Some will be moving long distances from their families and loved ones.
-Grego says that “it’s not impacting 36 residents.
+Grego said “it’s not impacting 36 residents.
 It’s impacting 36 families ...
 The people that routinely came to see them.
 Now we’re going to move them two to three hours away.”

 The ODVA stated the center was closing for financial reasons.